-After all has been mixed, add boiling water and mix till blended.
+- After all has been mixed, add boiling water and mix on low till blended.
 Pour into prepared pan and bake for 45 minutes or until the cake pulls slightly from the edges and a toothpick comes out clean.
-Let cool only 5 minutes, then ice warm cake.
+Let cool 10-15 minutes, then ice while cake is warm.

-For the icing: Add Crisco, salt and milk together in a large saucepan on medium-low and stir for 1 to 2 minutes.
+- Start the icing while the cake is baking: Add Crisco, salt and milk together in a large saucepan on medium-low and stir for 1 to 2 minutes.
 Mix sugar and cocoa together and add to the saucepan.
 Bring to a rolling boil (stirring all the time) then boil for exactly 2 minutes gently.
 Remove from heat and add vanilla.
-Beat with mixer until ready to frost cake (it will set quickly, so keep beating until ready to frost).
-If it should get too thick, you can add a little evaporated milk and mix in.
-(You will need to beat the icing for a long long time to get the thick consistency correct, but worth it!!!!)

 Tips and Stuff:

 Go exactly by the recipe, including shortening and time listed to make the icing.

 Depending on your oven, you may want to take the cake out earlier - you don't want to bake it too long.

 Be sure your mixer is on very low when adding the boiling water for safety (it might slosh out otherwise).

 Be patient when beating the icing - it takes awhile to get thick and creamy.
 Sometimes I do it with a hand mixer, but usually with a stand mixer.

 By the way, the cake got it's name from the grandchildren - it was Grandmother's cake-in-the-pan that they got when they visited her!